-The Issuer has not established any sinking fund or trust indenture to provide for the repayment of the Notes.
-Accordingly, no trustee monitors the Issuer's affairs on noteholders' behalf, no agreement provides for joint action by noteholders in the event the Issuer defaults on the Notes, and noteholders do not have the other protections a trust indenture would provide.
-The absence of a sinking fund and a trust indenture may adversely affect the Issuer's ability to make payments under the Notes.
+The Issuer has not established any sinking fund or trust indenture to provide for the repayment of the Certificates.
+Accordingly, no trustee monitors the Issuer's affairs on investors' behalf, no agreement provides for joint action by investors in the event the Issuer defaults on the Certificates, and investors do not have the other protections a trust indenture would provide.
+The absence of a sinking fund and a trust indenture may adversely affect the Issuer's ability to make payments under the Certificates.

-The Notes Are Not Insured
+The Certificates Are Not Insured

-The Notes are not insured by the Federal Deposit Insurance Corporation (FDIC), Securities Investor Protection Corporation (SIPC), or any other state or federally regulated institution or private insurance company.
-The Notes are also not certificates of deposit or deposit accounts with a bank, savings and loan association, credit union or other financial institution regulated by federal or state authorities.
-A purchase of the Notes is subject to investment risks, including possible loss of the entire principal amount invested.
+The Certificates are not insured by the Federal Deposit Insurance Corporation (FDIC), Securities Investor Protection Corporation (SIPC), or any other state or federally regulated institution or private insurance company.
+The Certificates are also not certificates of deposit or deposit accounts with a bank, savings and loan association, credit union or other financial institution regulated by federal or state authorities.
+A purchase of the Certificates is subject to investment risks, including possible loss of the entire principal amount invested.

-Possible Structural Changes Within The United Methodist Church
+Changes Within The United Methodist Church

-The United Methodist Church whose churches and related entities have been historically the majority of the borrowers has experienced a number of church disaffiliations from that denomination.
-Though the Issuer is able to receive investments from and enter into loans which share common origins with the Wesleyan Episcopal movement of the 18th century, not all disaffiliating church members may remain as investors nor disaffiliated churches remain borrowers.
+The United Methodist Church whose churches and related entities have been historically the majority of the borrowers recently experienced a significant number of church disaffiliations from that denomination.
+From the 2019 Special General Conference until the period ended on December 31, 2023, a significant number were approved by annual conferences for disaffiliation before the period ended.
+Though the Issuer is able to receive investments from and enter into loans which share common origins with the Wesleyan Episcopal movement of the 18th century, not all disaffiliating church members have remained as investors nor disaffiliated churches remained as borrowers, and we may experience additional attrition as those parties' existing loans and investments mature.
 These events may have adverse impacts on the client churches' ability to repay loans and the Issuer's activities, financial condition, and cash flows.